Plotting#

 Figure or None

-RATapi.utils.plotting.plot_ref_sld(project, results, block=False, return_fig=False, bayes=None, linear_x=False, q4=False, show_error_bar=True, show_grid=False, show_legend=True)#
+ratapi.utils.plotting.plot_ref_sld(project, results, block=False, return_fig=False, bayes=None, linear_x=False, q4=False, show_error_bar=True, show_grid=False, show_legend=True)#

-Plots the reflectivity and SLD profiles.
+Plot the reflectivity and SLD profiles.

 Parameters: